CSPM Best practices (and mistakes to avoid)

 • Acknowledge how detecting security issues late in a development cycle is expensive.

-• Need to embed security into app development processes
+• We need to embed security into app development processes

 CSPM Mistakes and How to Avoid Them

-• Organisations thinking they can do it all on their own
+• Organisations think they can do it all on their own

 • Overlooking the need for multi-cloud CSPM

-Going for a one-size-fits-all approach - which is what CSPM tools offered on a public cloud service - doesn’t provide a unified view across multiple clouds.
-What is needed however is a robust, multi-cloud CSPM solution.
+Going for a one-size-fits-all approach, which is what CSPM tools offer on a public cloud service – doesn’t provide a unified view across multiple clouds.
+What is needed, however, is a robust, multi-cloud CSPM solution.

 • Failing to Develop Widespread Cloud Security Appreciation